disruptive-technologies/python-docs/docs/client/quickstart.rst

    history = dt.EventHistory.list_events(
        sensor.device_id,
        sensor.project_id,
-       event_types=['touch', 'temperature']
+       event_types=[
+           dt.events.TOUCH,
+           dt.events.TEMPERATURE,
+       ]
    )

-   # Set up a real-time event stream of all device in project.
+   # Initiate an event stream for all devices in the sensor's project.
    for event in dt.Stream.event_stream(sensor.project_id):
-       # Print the data in new events as they arrive.
+       # Print new events data as they arrive.
        print(event.data)

 See the :ref:`client_examples` section for more in-depth usage.